Quotas & Filtering

 - Set a per-key rate limits for each DSN key in a project

 Sentry imposes hard limits on various components within an event.
-While the limits may change over time and vary between attributes most individual attributes are capped at 512 bytes.
+While the limits may change over time and vary between attributes most individual attributes are capped at 512 characters.
 Additionally, certain attributes also limit the maximum number of items.

 The following limitations will be automatically enforced: